xjdesigns/Starter-Kit/README.md

 `npm install`

-`gulp serve` This runs watch commands on your html files, compiles sass using postcss and autoprefixer.
+`npm start` | `gulp serve` This runs watch commands on your html files, compiles sass using postcss and autoprefixer.

 `BUG NOTE`: Browser-sync stream is not working so sass is compiled and a hard reload at the moment.